-With your scholarship resume in hand, you can be certain that you won't leave out any important information they may help you get the scholarship you need, or gain admittance to the college of your choice.
+With your scholarship resume in hand, you may rest assured that you will not leave out any important information that could help you get your target scholarship or gain admittance to the college of your choice.

 How to write a scholarship resume?